ElwoodMattHowell/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-If you have not set up osTicket, please checkout
+If you have not set up osTicket, please checkout https://github.com/elwoodmatthowell/osticket-prereqs for instructions on how to do so.
+If you have osTicket set up and ready to go, navigate to http://localhost/osTicket/scp/login.php in your browser.
+There you will be prompted for a username and password.
+Enter the administrator username and password you used in the osTicket ser up.

 </p>
 <br />